Snowdon Maps and Access

-The pink Landranger maps don’t show the right to roam areas, but I they lack detail compared to the Explorer maps.
+The pink Landranger maps don’t show the right to roam areas, but we think they lack detail compared to the Explorer maps.
 Harvey maps do a 1:40,000 Mountain map that covers most of North Snowdonia.
 It’s an excellent map that has just enough information, but suffers as it’s a non-standard scale and can be awkward to measure distances on the map.
 While they’ve been coloured in to show height more effectively than the OS maps, they have contours at 15m intervals, rather than the standard 10m which can be confusing.

-You can plan your route on there and then transfer your route to a GPS.
-Navigating by GPS can often be quicker, and I find it useful for the GPS to beep whenever you pass a waypoint – meaning I’m still on track.
+You can plan your route on there and then transfer your route to a GPS device.
+Navigating by GPS can often be quicker, and we find it useful for the GPS to beep whenever you pass a waypoint – meaning we’re still on track.
 GPSs are only an aid to navigation and should be used as such.